ashellz/habitt/README.md

 # - Add a field above the main category to choose which category to display specifiacally, add tags + ability to create custom tags and display them on the field

-- Add so user can swipe left or right on the screen to switch which tag to display

 # - Add ability to delete tags

 # - Add vibration when habit is completed